Similar Scaling Relations for the Gas Content of Galaxies across Environments to z ~ 3.5: summary

 \section{summary}

 We investigate the role of environmental density on the molecular gas content of a large sample of $M_{*}$ $\gtrsim$ 10$^{10}$ $M_{\odot}$ star-forming and starburst galaxies to $z$ $\sim$ 3.5.
-Similar to \cite{Scoville17}, we derive the scaling relations for the molecular mass $M_{ISM}$ and SFR efficiency as a function of redshift ($z$), sSFR relative to the main-sequence (sSFR/sSFR$_{MS}$), stellar mass ($M_{*}$), and also galaxy overdensity ($\Delta$).
+Similar to \cite{Scoville17}, we derive the scaling relations for the molecular mass $M_{ISM}$ and SFR efficiency as a function of redshift ($z$), sSFR relative to the main sequence (sSFR/sSFR$_{MS}$), stellar mass ($M_{*}$), and also galaxy overdensity ($\Delta$).
 We also investigate the redshift evolution of the global molecular mass density ($\rho$) in different environmental density quantiles.
-The key results from this paper are:
+The key results from this paper are listed below.

 \begin{enumerate}

 \item We find no dependence of the $M_{ISM}$ (subsequently, gas mass fraction f$_{gas}$) and star-formation efficiency (subsequently, depletion time $\tau$) scaling relations on galaxy overdensity. $M_{ISM}$ approximately increases as a power of 0.03 for overdensity $\Delta$.
 The power term for the star-formation rate efficiency as a function of $\Delta$ is 0.004.